RumeelHussainbnb/zkBNB-docs/docs/guide/core-concepts/protocol.md

 ### Overview

-zkBNB implements a ZK rollup protocol (in short "rollup" below) for:
+zkBNB implements a zk-rollup protocol (in short "rollup" below) for:

 - BNB and BEP20 fungible token deposit and transfer
 - BEP721 non-fungible token deposit and transfer